Zeioth/mason-extra-cmds/README.md

 This plugins adds the command `:MasonUpdateAll`.

 ## What it does
-It allows you to update all mason plugins through a Neovim command, so you don't need to open mason.
+It allows you to update all mason packages through a Neovim command, so you don't need to open mason.
 This is cool for key mappings, autocmds and stuff.

 ## How to use
 On lazy